-I had recently driven through pretty much the entire Icefields Parkway while in the Canadian Rockies and if you are seeking to go through it too, read this driving guide beforehand.
+I had recently driven through pretty much the entire Icefields Parkway while in the Canadian Rockies and if you are seeking to go through it too, read this driving guide beforehand, especially if it’s your first time driving through it.

 Here’s a good shot of what you see in the Icefields Parkway: